Kelmscott railway station

-Kelmscott Station is a railway station on the South Western Railway 25.9 kilometres from Perth Station in the suburb of Kelmscott.
+Kelmscott railway station is located on the South Western Railway, 25.9 kilometres from Perth Station in the suburb of Kelmscott.
 It is served by Armadale Line services which are part of the Transperth network.

 History

 Kelmscott station opened on 2 May 1893 as one of the original stations on the Armadale Line.
 On 2 July 1980, a bus interchange opened on the platform.

 In 2008, the Public Transport Authority completed a $10.8 million upgrade of the station.

+The station received a number of upgrades uner the Metronet program, which saw the removal of the congested nearby level crossing at Denny Avenue and construction of a replacement underpass at Davis Road.
+This project saw the refurbishment of the public space on the Albany Highway side of the station, with a new plaza constructed and the original Station Master's house restored.

+The station was closed on 20 November 2023 for an 18 month shutdown to facilitate works on the Victoria Park-Canning Level Crossing Removal and Byford Rail Extension projects.
+The station reopened on 12 October 2025 with the extension to Byford.